Naiftt/StockPricePrediction/README.md

 # StockPricePrediction
-A project that uses yahoo API to predict closing price using LSTM model
+A project that uses Yahoo API to predict closing price using LSTM model.

+* Requirements
+'''
+pip install -r requirements.txt
+'''